Business Checklists

 There are three ways to apply for registration and business license:

-• By Mail – To apply by mail download the Application for Registration and Business License form, complete the form and mail it to the address listed.
-For Rental business activity only download the Registration and Rental Business License Application and mail to the address listed.
+- By Mail – To apply by mail, visit the City of Tacoma Tax and License site and download the Application for Registration and Business License form.
+Complete the form and mail it to the address listed.
+For Rental business activity only download the Registration and Rental License Agreement and mail to the address listed.
 Please allow ten to 15 business days to process.

 Filing your City of Tacoma Home Occupation License